-It is strongly encouraged to attend each lecture and actively participate in online discussion board as well as in class.
+It is strongly encouraged to attend each lecture and actively participate in the online discussion board as well as in class.
 Students are required to post a reply on the issue posted by the instructor.
 Lab assignments will be given on a weekly basis to help students gain practical experience in developing websites.
-Students need to complete final projects to design and implement dynamic websites using PHP and Database Server (MySQL).
+Students need to complete final projects to design and implement a web application using HTML5, CSS, JavaScript.
 Final grades will be determined by the following items:

 • Weekly discussions, participation 5 %

-• Weekly review quizzes, mid-term quiz, final quiz 10 %
+• Weekly review quizzes 5 %

-• Lab assignments 60 %
+• Lab assignments 65 %

 • Final project 25 %